ESMValGroup/ESMValTool/doc/sphinx/source/community/contact.rst

 User mailing list
 -----------------

-The ESMValTool user mailing list is open for all general and technical questions on the ESMValTool such as questions on installation, application or development, etc. To subscribe send an email to `sympa@listserv.dfn.de <mailto:sympa@listserv.dfn.de?subject=subscribe%20esmvaltool>`_ with the following subject line:
+The ESMValTool user mailing list is open for all general and technical questions on the ESMValTool, for example about installation, application, development, etc.
+To subscribe send an email to `sympa@listserv.dfn.de <mailto:sympa@listserv.dfn.de?subject=subscribe%20esmvaltool>`_ with the following subject line:

 -  *subscribe esmvaltool*